Coffee and gold rise up the reputational risk agenda

 Overall, analysis of the data shows that reporting on these issues continues to grow.
 The average number of tweets linking social risks to six of the highest profile commodities used by brands – cobalt, cocoa, coffee, cotton, gold and palm oil – increased by 123.62% between 2015-2017 (an average of 13.93 tweets per day) and 2018-2019 (31.15 tweets per day).

-Mapping the results against our commodity risk scores, we’ve narrowed down the countries and issues likely to be the subject of new high-profile campaigns targeting brands sourcing cobalt, coffee and gold.
+Mapping the results against our commodity risk scores, we’ve narrowed down the countries and issues likely to be the subject of new high-profile campaigns targeting brands with cobalt, gold and coffee supply chains.

 Cobalt’s reputational risk profile a concern for ICT sector